 Once a month, participants are invited to send in a journal to a program assistant by email for supportive feedback.
 Feedback opportunities tend to provide rich sources of support for learning, growth and integration.

-4) Empathy Buddy Phone Calls
+4) Empathy Buddy Sessions

 Empathy buddy relationships are one of the strongest components of this program in that they give all participants opportunities for mutual contribution, community, relationship building, practice with the learning, integration, empathy and healing, and deep connection.
-As your participation in these calls affects another person’s experience of the program as well as your own, we ask that participants make a strong commitment to staying connected regularly.
+As your participation in these sessions affects another person’s experience of the program as well as your own, we ask that participants make a strong commitment to staying connected regularly.